sleeps-brother/Local-network-Nmap-scan/README.md

-# 🔍 Local Network Port Scan Report
+## Local Network Port Scan Report

 ## Overview

 This task was about scanning my local network to find open ports on devices in the `192.168.245.0/24` range.
 The goal was to get an idea of what services are running in the background and evaluate potential security risks.

+**This was done on a Windows 11 machine running a Kali VM and a mobile hotspot connection.**

 I used `nmap` for scanning, and the command I ran was: